PJ9K/react-course-2-expensify-app-PJK/readme.md

-git init - Create a new git repo git status - View the changes to your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits
+git init - Create a new git repo git status - View the changes to your project code git add . - Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits

+# heroku

+git push heroku master - push everything to heroku